rapid7/insightconnect-plugins/finger/help.md

 ## Troubleshooting

-Some `finger` daemons return answers in a different format which will cause this plugin to be unable to interpet the data correctly.
+Some `finger` daemons return answers in a different format which will cause this plugin to be unable to interpret the data correctly.

 # Version History